LennaHammer/English/EVP/out/words_adverb.md

 [A2]in a way that is not acceptable or of good quality
 - They played very badly in the first half.
 - The event was badly organized.
-- Their children are extremely badly behaved.
+- Their children are extremely badly `behaved`.
-- He did badly in his exams.
+- He `did` badly in his exams.

 ## 92. badly ## adverb
 /ˈbæd.li/ VERY MUCH
 [A2]very much
 - He needs the money very badly.
-- They are badly in need of help.
+- They are badly `in need of` help.

 ## 93. badly ## adverb
 /ˈbæd.li/ VERY SERIOUSLY
 [A2]very seriously
-- badly damaged/hurt/injured
+- badly `damaged/hurt/injured`

 ## 94. before ## adverb
 /bəˈfɔːr/